ctp-eos/ctp-sci-courses/README.md

 ## CTP Energy Science (CTPSci): Phase II

-This new era continues our tradition of community engagement through modern teleconferencing (Zoom and other platforms), and will soon expand to full-scale, invite-only or future commercial and branded **CTP Forum events**.
+This new era continues our tradition of community engagement through modern teleconferencing *(Zoom, Matrix, and other platforms)*, and will soon expand to full-scale, invite-only or future public and branded **CTP Forum events**.
 Phase II represents a new leadership direction—carrying forward the original legacy while presenting a renewed vision for the future.

 ---